astuka/investing-project/README.md

 # investing-project
-Building an automated investing portfolio in python
+My investing portfolio, open-sourced.

 # What it does

-Given a universe of stocks, gives you the recommended Kelly weights for the portfolio.
+Given a universe of ETFs with Sharpe Ratios >= 0.10:
+1. Find normalized Kelly portfolio weights
+2. Find ATR-optimized trailing stop
+3. Export as CSV for easy trading
+4. ???
+5. Profit!

 # How to use

 1. Set up venv
 2. Install requirements.txt
 3. Run notebook

+# TODO
+- Weigh daily returns by most recent